context-you-keep/signal-messenger-insights/README.md

 }
 ```

-Upload this simplified `config.json` along with your `db.sqlite`.

-**Security Note**: The extracted key can decrypt your entire Signal history.
-Keep it secure and never share it.
+**Security note:** This key decrypts your entire Signal history.
+Keep it secure.

 ---

-## 🔧 Advanced: Volume Mount Mode
+## Volume Mount Mode

-For power users who don't want to upload files manually, you can mount your Signal directory.
+Mount your Signal directory for automatic file detection:

-Edit `docker-compose.yml` and uncomment the volumes section for your OS:
+Edit `docker-compose.yml` and uncomment the volumes section:

 ```yaml
 volumes: